itsamoreh/itsamoreh.dev/README.md

-# Block Theme Starter
+# itsamoreh.dev WordPress block theme

 ![Theme screenshot](screenshot.png)

 ## What is this?

-This is a barebones WordPress block theme starter.
-Use it to build your next block theme!
+This is the WordPress block theme in use on my personal website (itsamoreh.dev](https://itsamoreh.dev).

+This theme was started from [itsamoreh/block-theme-starter](https://github.com/itsamoreh/block-theme-starter).

 ## Quick Start